kendrik-wah/memesgarden/README.md

 # memesgarden
 ## CWF2020 Fall and IT2002 Project

 ### Project built using Django with PostgreSQL for a database.
+Mock data created using Mockaroo.

 ### Backstory: